rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 {{% pin_it_image "react firebase password" "img/posts/complete-firebase-authentication-react-tutorial/password-reset.jpg" "is-src-set" %}}

 We've completed the routes for this React with Firebase application.
 I find it exciting to build a well-rounded application with you, because it can be used as a boilerplate project that gives you authentication, authorization, and a database.
-These are the foundations for web-based applications.
+These are foundational pillars for any web-based application.

 Now, all these routes need to be accessible to the user.
 First, you need a router for your web application, which is responsible to map routes to React components.
 React Router is a popular package to enable routing, so install it on the command line: